janbanot/personal_assistant/README.md

 # Personal Assistant
-Introducing a virtual personal assistant for simplifying your daily tasks.
-Assistant will be accessible through Command Line Interface (CLI) or as a Discord bot.
-With help from GenerativeAI it will help you automate routine activities, making your life more efficient and organized.
+Introducing a virtual personal assistant designed to simplify your daily tasks.
+The assistant can be accessed through the Command Line Interface (CLI) or as a Discord bot.
+With the assistance of Generative AI, it automates daily activities, making your life more efficient and organized.

 Project built for the [100 commitów](https://100commitow.pl/) competition.
 Its goal is to develop an open source project for 100 days.